Custom Company OS Development

 Short, paid discovery.
 We map the operation, identify the workflows that pay back first, and build one of them end to end.
 Live data, friendly UI, your team using it, not a demo environment.
 Engagement window: 60 to 90 days.

-Harden the prototype into a real system.
+Harden the first workflow into a full system.
 Expand to the next workflows in priority order.
 Train the people who'll run it day to day.
-By the end of this phase, the operation runs on the system, not on spreadsheets.
+By the end of this phase, the operation runs on the system, and the first rented subscriptions come off the bill.

-Optional retainer to operate the system, tune the agents, and add workflows as the operation evolves.
+Optional retainer to operate the system, tune the agents, and add modules as the operation evolves.
+The cost scales with the modules you run, not with seats.
 The companies that get the most out of us live in this phase, with a steady cadence of small additions instead of another big project.

 Why us for this